Silentsoul04/BountyBrick/README.md

 - [x] Extensive information about repositories collected
 - [x] Serve all the information collected
 - [x] Able to fork and remove repos on github profile
-- [ ] Find most optimal way to integrate Debricked API for uploads
+- [x] Find most optimal way to integrate Debricked API for uploads
-- [ ] Integrate Github webhooks to keep the forks updated
 - [ ] Subscription system (Debricked API) to scanned repositories -> update database
 - [ ] Add sorting based on different filters for programs and repositories
 - [ ] Build frontend with Vue